Type and press enter

 Peak population: 10,767

 Located in northwestern Wyoming, Heart Mountain was the fourth largest out of the 10 War Relocation Authority concentration camps and the third largest city in Wyoming during its peak population.
-It is known as the site of the largest single draft resistance movement in US history.
+It is known as the site of the largest single draft resistance movement in U.S. history.

 The War Relocation Authority‘s master plot plan for Heart Mountain.
 Courtesy of the National Archives and Records Administration.